 The Class of 1966 lost a valued classmate, and I lost a lifelong friend, when Korbin Liu died on August 12, 2007, of esophageal cancer.

-Survivors include Korbin’s wife of twenty-eight years, Barbara Marzetta Liu of Washington; three daughters, Katharine Korbin Liu ’03 of Washington, Kimberly Anna Liu of Cambridge, MA, and Meredith Lara Liu of Boston; and his mother, Tung-Sen Chen Liu of Washington.
+Survivors include Korbin’s wife of 28 years, Barbara Marzetta Liu, of Washington; three daughters, Katharine Korbin Liu ’03 of Washington, Kimberly Anna Liu of Cambridge, Mass., and Meredith Lara Liu of Boston; and his mother, Tung-Sen Chen Liu of Washington.

 We shall miss Korbin very much, and his enduring friendship, his unflappable good humor and his wise counsel.